Here’s the time this morning and I’m still figuring out how to effectively use my Lenovo Thinkpad.

 I’ve now just asked two members of the team in Gary (a different Gary) if they can share with me any productivity insights they have:

-What’s interesting about the process of just ‘blogging’ out loud almost like I’m doing now is that I take whatever is top of mind for me – and then turning it into reality by writing about it.
+What’s interesting about the process of just ‘blogging’ out loud almost like I’m doing now is that I take whatever is top of mind for me – and then turn it into reality by writing about it.

 Let me give you another immediate example – I’ve just found the Pomodoro app that I think is better than the one I have on my Macbook – check it out:

-Figuring out the snipping tool and finding Yapa 2 (this pomodoro app) – has all come about from just the act of writing this blog.
+Figuring out the snipping tool and finding Yapa 2 (this Pomodoro app) – has all come about from just the act of writing this blog.

 That’s I guess the power of writing things down.

-I no longer check the ‘SEO benefit’ of the content I’m writing – but actually it’s more of a way for me to share what I’m working on – with myself actually lol.
+I no longer check the ‘SEO benefit’ of the content I’m writing – but actually, it’s more of a way for me to share what I’m working on – with myself actually lol.

 If any of you fine folk read it along the way then that’s excellent.